-- A PC running Microsoft Windows XP[®] / Windows Vista[®] / Windows 7 or Mac OSX with a free USB port. - proAIS2 Class B AIS Transponder configuration software Windows and Mac versions of software are supplied on the latest Digital Yacht CD-ROM or available for download from the www.digitalyacht.co.uk website. - An MMSI number for your vessel - Note: You can obtain an MMSI (Maritime Mobile Service Identity) from the same authority that issues ship radio licences in your area.
+- A PC running Microsoft Windows XP[®] / Windows Vista[®] / Windows 7 or Mac OSX with a free USB port. - proAIS2 Class B+ AIS Transponder configuration software Windows and Mac versions of the software are available for download from our "Online CD" at https://support.digitalyacht.net - An MMSI number for your vessel

+Note: You can obtain an MMSI (Maritime Mobile Service Identity) from the same authority that issues ship radio licences in your area.
 An MMSI may have already been provided with your existing VHF radio licence.
 The MMSI number used for the AIS Transponder should be the same as that programmed into your VHF DSC radio.